rust-windowing/softbuffer/README.md

 to allow writing pixels to a window in a cross-platform way while using the very high quality dedicated window management libraries that are available in the Rust ecosystem.

-## Alternatives

-[minifb](https://crates.io/crates/minifb) also allows putting a 2D buffer/image on a window in a platform-independent way.
-Minifb's approach to doing window management itself, however, is problematic code duplication.
-We already have very high quality libraries for this in the Rust ecosystem (such as [winit](https://crates.io/crates/winit)), and minifb's implementation of window management is not ideal.
-For example, it occasionally segfaults and is missing key features such as setting a window icon on some platforms.
-While adding these features to minifb would be possible, it makes more sense to use the standard window handling systems instead.

-What about [pixels](https://crates.io/crates/pixels)?
-Pixels accomplishes a very similar goal to Softbuffer, however there are two key differences.
-Pixels provides some capacity for GPU-accelerated post-processing of what is displayed, while Softbuffer does not.
-Due to not having this post-processing, Softbuffer does not rely on the GPU or hardware accelerated graphics stack in any way, and is thus more portable to installations that do not have access to hardware acceleration (e.g. VMs, older computers, computers with misconfigured drivers).
-Softbuffer should be used over pixels when its GPU-accelerated post-processing effects are not needed.

-## License & Credits

-This library is dual-licensed under MIT or Apache-2.0, just like minifb and rust.
-Significant portions of code were taken from the minifb library to do platform-specific work.

 ## Platform support

 Softbuffer supports many platforms, some to a higher degree than others.
 This is codified with a "tier" system.
 Tier 1 platforms can be thought of as "tested and guaranteed to work", tier 2 as "will likely work", and tier 3 as "builds in CI".